dlnowak/nvs-challenge/readme.md

 ### The First Two Rounds

 In the 2012 digital challenge, the MLA released the XML files and schema for _The Comedy of Errors_ under a [Creative Commons BY-NC 3.0 license][cc-by-nc].
-The winner of the challenge was Patrick Murray-John’s _Bill-Crit-O-Matic_ (<http://hackingthehumanities.org/post/s-hack-speare-or-building-bill-crit-o-matic>).
+The winner of the challenge was Patrick Murray-John’s _Bill-Crit-O-Matic_.
+For more information about the development of _Bill-Crit-O-Matic_, please visit [Murray-John’s blog post][bill-crit].
 The runner-up was Doug Reside and Gregory Lord’s _Comedy of Errors_ (<http://comedyoferrors.zengrove.com>).
 No award was given in the 2014 challenge.

 ### A Note on Data Design and TEI Conformance